erwanCdc/boucheCousue/README.md

 - If you updated the program, you shall update all images with: `sudo docker-compose build`

 ## TECHNICAL DOCUMENTATION
+### Project tree
+**BOUCHECOUSUE** run three different servers to function:
+- **main**: manages the game.
+- **db**: manages the score database and related computation.
+- **auth**: manages authentication database and related computation.

+### ToDo
+Some ideas have not been implemented and the project contain some known security breaches.

+#### Features
+Please find below an exhaustive list of the features not implemented for the moment.
+- TEST

+#### Security breaches
+Please find below the security breaches we have indentified.
+We might have not identified all breaches, fell free to contact us if you find one.
+- Passwords are stored in a json file in the **auth** server.

+### //
 ``` mermaid
 sequenceDiagram
     participant Client